How does the app work?

 The best way to integrate with Fitbit is to use the built-in integration, but if you don't want to pay, you can use the "Power Sync" app to sync your Fitbit data to Apple Health (which you can integrate with for free in Walk the Distance).
 The one caveat is that syncing with this app doesn't happen automatically, you have to open and manually sync each time.

 How do I sync my Garmin?

 Warning: Due to a bug by the Garmin developers, you will get credit for more miles than you have actually completed.
 The reason is because when Garmin syncs to the Health App, it always adds that data with a timestamp of 10:59 pm, no matter what time the activity was recorded. (screenshot 2) This prevents the Health App from detecting and removing duplicate entries.
 For example - if you tracked distance while carrying your phone and Garmin at the same time, you would get double credit for those miles.
-The workaround is to not carry your phone or any other datasource while recording activity with Garmin.

 How do I manually add miles?

 Walk the Distance reads from the Health App.
 To add miles, manually add data in the Health App.
 Open the health app, and go to Browse -> Activity -> Walking + Running Distance.
 Then click "Add Data" in the upper right.
 Note: Walk the Distance currently only syncs the current day, so add any missing miles to the current day in Health.